-- 1. External quality review using the MCAS measure calculation to evaluate the quality of care provided to our members and for comparison against national or regional benchmarks. - 2.
+- evaluate the quality of care provided to our members and compare against DHCS-established benchmarks. - 2.
 Site reviews of PCP facilities for criteria such as: patient safety, physical accessibility, infection control and quality of medical records. - 3.
 Disease surveillance and reporting to public health authorities, as applicable. - 4.
 Provider contracting, credentialing and recredentialing processes, including peer review activities. - 5.
-Timely access monitoring to ensure the provision of covered services within a timely manner. - 6.
-Member satisfaction monitoring including analysis of member satisfaction surveys, complaints and appeals. - 7.
-Provider satisfaction surveys. - 8.
-Medical and pharmaceutical claim/encounter data analysis to identify sentinel events, variations in practice and potential fraud, waste and/or abuse. - 9.
-Potential quality issue investigation and resolution processes, to ensure that services provided to members meet established standards and address any patient safety concerns.
-Monitoring of over/under utilization of services to ensure appropriate, high quality, cost-effective utilization of health care resources and that these resources are available to all members. - 10.
-Population needs assessment to evaluate the health education and cultural and linguistic needs of members to guide the development and implementation of cultural and linguistic health education interventions. - 11.
-Seniors and persons with disabilities activity studies to ensure coordination and continuity of care, availability and access to care, and the provision of case management services. - 12.
-External review of focused clinical and nonclinical topic(s) for quality outcomes and timeliness of, and access to services provided. - 13.
-Stratified data studies to evaluate population(s) as needed. - 14.
-Development and annual review of the Quality Improvement Health Equity Work Plan (QIHE-WP) and Utilization Management Work Plan (UMWP). - 15.
+Timely access monitoring to ensure the provision of covered services within a timely manner, consistent with External Quality Review Organization (EQRO) network adequacy validation studies. - 6.
+Member satisfaction monitoring including analysis of member satisfaction surveys, grievances and appeals. - 7.
+Provider satisfaction monitoring through annual surveys. - 8.
+Claims encounter monitoring to identify sentinel events, variations in practice and potential fraud, waste and/or abuse. - 9.
+Encounter Data Validation through EQRO. - 10.
+Potential quality issue monitoring, investigation and resolution processes, to ensure that services provided to members meet established standards and address any patient safety concerns.
+Monitoring of over/under utilization of services to ensure appropriate, high quality, cost-effective utilization of health care resources and that these resources are available to all members. - 11.
+Under/Over-Utilization Monitoring through the UM Program. - 12.
+Population needs assessment to evaluate the health education and cultural and linguistic needs of members to guide the development and implementation of cultural and linguistic health education interventions. - 13.
+Seniors and persons with disabilities activity studies to ensure provision of case management services, coordination, and continuity of care, including ensuring availability and access to care and clinical services. - 14.
+External review of focused clinical and nonclinical topic(s) for quality outcomes and timeliness of, and access to services provided. - 15.
+Stratified data studies to evaluate population(s) as needed. - 16.
+Development and annual review of the Quality Improvement Health Equity Work Plan (QIHE-WP) and Utilization Management Work Plan (UMWP). - 17.
+Behavioral Health Services monitoring. - 18.
 Routine and ad-hoc monitoring of QI activities, behavioral health services, enhanced care management (ECM) monitoring, community support (CS), long term care services, and delegate oversight.